rgglez/whois-parser-ai/README.md

 }
 ```

-Since WHOIS returns free form text without a fixed structure or fixed fields, results may be different from server too server.
+Since WHOIS returns free form text without a fixed structure or fixed fields, results may be different from server to server.

 ## Dependencies